jina-ai/finetuner/docs/notebooks/using_mclip.md

 ```

 ## Backbone Model
 Currently, we only support one multilingual CLIP model, which has been made available by [open-clip](https://github.com/mlfoundations/open_clip).
+This model is the `xlm-roberta-base-ViT-B-32`, which has been trained on the `laion5b` dataset.

 ## Fine-tuning